steffanj/torrent-finder/README.md

 If you don't want to run the interactive main script, you can run 'results = torrentFinder.getResults(query)' on a string search query to retrieve a dictionary containing the following information of each search result:
 * source: source (search engine), string
 * title: torrent title, string
-* size: approx. file size in MB, integer
+* size: approx. file size including unit (MB, GB), string
 * proper: True if the search result contains the words 'proper' or 'repack'; False otherwise, boolean
 * seeds: number of seeds, integer
 * age: age or post date as provided by search engine (raw), string